 Choosing a Mouthwash That’s Right For You

-Are You Prone to Cavities?
+1. Who Are Prone to Cavities

 If you tend to get cavities often, using a fluoride-containing mouthwash will be very helpful for you.
 Fluoride prevents tooth decay by strengthening your enamel.
-Using a fluoridated mouthwash usually isn’t necessary if you’re already using fluoride-containing toothpaste, but it couldn’t hurt to use both.
+Using a fluoridated mouthwash usually isn’t necessary if you’re already using fluoride-containing toothpaste, but it doesn’t hurt to use both.

-Do You Suffer From Gum Disease?
+2. Suffer From Gum Disease

-Again, mouthwash shouldn’t replace your current dental professional can prescribe a stronger mouthwash for you., but it’s helpful for when you don’t do the best job brushing and flossing.
-Also, anti-plaque mouthwash can slowly freshen your breath over time by reducing the bacteria that cause halitosis, or bad breath.
-For serious cases of gum disease, your
+Again, mouthwash shouldn’t replace your current oral care routine, but it’s helpful for when you don’t do the best job brushing and flossing.
+Also, anti-plaque mouthwash can slowly freshen your breath over time by reducing the bacteria that cause halitosis, or advanced gum disease, Dr. Gibson can prescribe a stronger mouthwash for you..
+For

 Get Professional Advice